hamish9/eHub_mod/README.md

 eHub_mod
 ========

-Chrome extension that reformats the admin pages of NavigantVitalStats.com
+Chrome extension that reformats the admin pages of company dashboard